 “I have it at home but didn’t read it yet,” Bianca admitted.

-The others either shook their heads or admitted that they weren’t interest in those romance novels.
+The others either shook their heads or admitted that they weren’t interested in those romance novels.

 “Just tell us already,” Qiao Qiao said, her patience draining again.